KarstModel/scallop-abrasion/README.md

-# Numerical modeling comparison of mechanical and chemical erosion of sculpted limestone surfaces
+# DKARST: modeling abrasional wear of scalloped bedrock in caves
 ## Rachel Bosch and Dylan Ward

 ### Abstract